 - How do we interrogate our privilege and contribute, knowing or unknowingly, to social and environmental inequity?

 - How can we resist injustice, challenge socio-environmental destruction and rebalance power?

-- How do the attitudes and methods of Planners amplify, rigidify, or challenge dominant values, especially when embodied in policy or physical design?
+- How do the attitudes and methods of planners amplify or challenge dominant values?

-- What constitutes justice in a multicultural society, and how can Planning contribute to its achievement
+- What consitutes justice in diverse societies, and how can planners and planning contribute to a just path?

 (the vision) Planning is future-oriented, rooted in the past and present.
 We envision dynamic, thriving communities founded in love, peace, equity and justice that have non exploitative economies and an abiding respect for natural worlds.
 We are grounded in community, drawing on local knowledge to act collectively, at all scales and across the urban/rural divide, in order to build just world systems.

 (the challenges) Today, resurgent white nationalism, racism, settler colonialism and hetero-patriarchy threaten democracy, inclusion and equity.
 Fragile landscapes suffer from unprecedented climate disruption, contamination and destruction.
 Unequal urbanization and gentrification produce social vulnerability.
 The political, economic and social systems that prioritize profit over people and nature underlie these problems.